Edgar Allan Poe Activities

 Explore Unlocked History's "The Raven" Room

-Located just a five minute drive from the Downtown Mall, Unlocked History Escape Room offers three different history-themed adventures — including "The Raven Room."
-Teams of three to seven players can take part in this mission which centers on the premise that Edgar Allen Poe, in his first year at UVA, has gone missing.
+Located just a five minute drive from the Downtown Mall, Unlocked History Escape Rooms offers three different history-themed adventures — including "The Raven Room."
+Teams of three to seven players can take part in this mission which centers on the premise that Edgar Allan Poe, in his first year at UVA, has gone missing.
 The escape room takes about an hour to complete.

 Trick or Treating On the Lawn at UVA